 Users are then asked to “rate your satisfaction with each of the following experiences” — stability, performance, battery, camera, Bluetooth, call quality, messaging, Wi-Fi connectivity, data connectivity, and app experience.

-This should be crucial given the small bugs in Beta 2 and the drop in overall stability, the report said.
+The report said this should be crucial given the small bugs in Beta 2 and the drop in overall stability.

 The company wants to know whether users would recommend Android 12 Beta 2 to others in its “current state,” it added.

-It then asks about the “top issue area” and whether you’d report the problem, as well as whether this would cause you to leave the Android Beta Program.
+It then asks about the “top issue area” and whether you’d report the problem and whether this would cause you to leave the Android Beta Program.

 For example, you can specify whether your stability issues involve app crashes, application not responding (ANR) errors, OS crashes, or reboots.

-Stability issues are when you experience a crash or when your device restarts or reboots on its own.
+Stability issues occur when you experience a crash or when your device restarts or reboots.
 When apps do not respond it is also known as Application Not Responding (ANR) error.